Australian Government Bureau of Meteorology

 Northern Rivers and Northern Tablelands

-This warning is now cancelled, however further severe thunderstorms are possible today and the situation will continue to be monitored.
+This warning is now cancelled, but the situation will continue to be monitored.

 The State Emergency Service advises that people should: